Kimball Electronics Statement on Conflict Minerals

 On August 22, 2012, the U.S. Securities and Exchange Commission ("SEC") adopted final rules to implement reporting and disclosure requirements as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act requiring certain public companies to disclose their use of conflict minerals originating in the Democratic Republic of the Congo, or the other Covered Countries.

 The rule is intended to prevent human rights violations in conflict regions and will require supplier verification of sourcing for four types of minerals referred to as "conflict minerals" – Cassiterite, Columbite-tantalite, Gold, Wolframite, and their derivatives.
-Under the rule, as a US publicly traded company, Kimball International, Inc., the parent company of Kimball Electronics, Inc. (KEG), will be required to file disclosures and reports with the SEC related to the source of these selected minerals in our products, including the country of origin and whether the conflict minerals originating from the Democratic Republic of Congo (DRC) or other Covered Countries are "DRC conflict free".
+Under the rule, as a US publicly traded company, Kimball Electronics, Inc. will be required to file disclosures and reports with the SEC related to the source of these selected minerals in our products, including the country of origin and whether the conflict minerals originating from the Democratic Republic of Congo (DRC) or other Covered Countries are "DRC conflict free".

 - Conflict Minerals: includes Cassiterite (the ore from which tin is extracted), Columbite-tantalite (the ore from which tantalum is extracted), Gold, Wolframite (the ore from which tungsten is extracted), and their derivatives, and any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Covered Countries whether or not they actually financed or benefited armed groups.